SilverbackOssi/humdov-post-feed-api/README.md

 - `Comment`: User comments on posts with content and timestamp

 Note: While primarily designed for local development, a hosted version is available on Render for demonstration purposes.

+## Test Coverage

+The test suite provides comprehensive verification of the API's functionality:

+### API Tests
+The API tests use the `requests` module to make HTTP calls to the running API server and verify the responses.
+These tests cover:

+- **User Management**: Creating users and handling duplicate usernames
+- **Post Management**: Creating and retrieving posts with tags
+- **Interactions**: Adding/removing likes and comments on posts
+- **Feed Generation**: Verifying personalized feed functionality based on user interactions
+- **Analytics**: Testing the analytics endpoint with real user activity

+### Concurrent Tests
+The concurrent tests evaluate the API's performance under load by simulating multiple simultaneous requests.
+These tests help identify potential issues related to:

+- **Race Conditions**: When multiple users interact with the same resources
+- **Database Locking**: Ensuring database operations work correctly under load
+- **Performance Bottlenecks**: Identifying slow endpoints under concurrent use

+### Test Output Interpretation
+When running tests, the output provides details about each test case:
+- `ok` indicates the test passed successfully
+- `FAIL` indicates the test found a discrepancy between expected and actual behavior
+- `ERROR` indicates an unexpected exception occurred during the test

+The test suite is designed to be robust against temporary failures and will provide helpful error messages when issues are encountered.